yuribreion1/second-brain/docs/technology/github/ghf.md

   - If the connection to the internet is lost while working in a Codespace, you aren't able to access your Codespace.
 - What defines the beginning of a Codespace's lifecycle?
   - A Codespace's lifecycle begins when you create a Codespace and ends when you delete it.
+- What Project descriptor automatically saves when you change it?
+  - Project name
+- What does an iteration field help you do in Projects?
+  - Allows you to create sequential phases of your project and group issues and pull requests based on the phase.
+- What field can you use in order to make a Priority grouping like High, Medium, and Low in your Project?
+  - Single select
+- What is the easiest way to add automation to your Project?
+  - Built-in Automation
+- What is the name of the section where you can change the visibility of your Project, close your Project, or delete your Project?
+  - Danger zone

 ## Commands tested on the sandbox